Durjoy001/Data-Structure-and-Algorithms/Arrays/GeeksForGeeks Solved Problem/Kadane's Algorithm/README.md

 Each time we get a positive sum compare it with max_so_far and update max_so_far if it is greater than max_so_far.

 # Time Complexity: O(n)

+But this algo not give correct ans when all elements of an array is negative,it's returun 0,when this occurs.
+https://practice.geeksforgeeks.org/problems/kadanes-algorithm/0  here or   is the solution ,this code also solve this corner case as well.